tnordloh/quick-flatten-code-example/README.md

 end
 ```
 Since this example is Elixir-inspired, I want to mention that the recursion here
-carries a higher memory-usage penalty than you would see in an Elixir
+creates a higher load on the stack than you would see in an Elixir implementation
-implementation using tail-call recursion.
-I'm trading code clarity for a
+using tail-call recursion.
+I'm trading code clarity for a performance hit.
+If
-performance hit.
-If this method were to see a very very large array, it would
+this method were to see a very deeply nested array, it would buckle under the
-buckle under the weight far sooner than a similarly constructed Elixir
+weight far sooner than a similarly constructed Elixir implementation.
+In the
-implementation.
-In the tests, the final, test, which is set to be skipped,
-can demonstrate this failure for an array that is for an array that is nested
-10000 times.
-So, for the sake of completeness, there's a very rough non-recursive
+citrus_byte_test.rb, this vulnerability is demonstrated.
+So, for the sake of
+completeness, check out the very rough non-recursive solution,  below, which
-solution, which passes all of the current tests.
-Obviously, this is a trade-off.
+passes all of the current tests (except the one expecting the stack error).
-It's a lot tougher to read, and generally a little uglier.
-But it can handle much
+Obviously, this code represents a trade-off.
+It's a lot tougher to read, and
+generally a little uglier.
+But it can handle much deeper nesting.
-deeper nesting.

 ```ruby
 def flatten(list)
   until list.all? { |item| item.is_a?(Integer) } || list == []